Monoidal Bousfield Localizations and Algebras over Operads: Bousfield localization and the monoid axiom

 \section{Bousfield localization and the monoid axiom}

-As shown by Corollary \ref{cor:loc-pres-alg-for-semi}, our preservation results do not require $L_\C(\M)$ to satisfy the monoid axiom.
-However, having found conditions so that the pushout product axiom, commutative monoid axiom, and property that cofibrant objects are flat transfer to $L_\C(\M)$, we feel we should include a word on how to obtain the monoid axiom for $L_\C(\M)$ in case the reader is interested in studying the monoidal model category $L_\C(\M)$ for a purpose other than the preservation of operad-algebra structure.
+Recall that the monoid axiom is required to transfer a full model structure to the category of monoids in a monoidal model category \cite{SS00}.
+However, Theorem \ref{thm:spitzweck} demonstrates that there is a transferred semi-model structure even if the monoid axiom is not satisfied.
+It follows from Corollary \ref{cor:loc-pres-alg-for-semi}, that our preservation results do not require $L_\C(\M)$ to satisfy the monoid axiom.
+However, the monoid axiom is an important part of the study of monoidal model categories, with many applications beyond the ability to transfer a model structure to monoids, and in this section we provide a result that guarantees it holds on $L_\C(\M)$.

 We remark that Proposition 3.8 of \cite{BarnesSplitting} proves that $L_\C(\M)$ inherits the monoid axiom from $\M$ if $L_\C$ takes a special form similar to localization at a homology theory.
 In contrast, our result will place no hypothesis on the maps in $\C$ at all, beyond our standing hypothesis that these maps are cofibrations.
 We additionally remark that the preprint \cite{dmitri} has independently considered the question of when Bousfield localization preserves the monoid axiom, towards the goal of rectification results in general categories of spectra.
-This preprint should appear soon.

 In order to understand when Bousfield localization will preserve the monoid axiom we must introduce a definition, taken from \cite{batanin-berger}.
 Note that this is a different usage of the term $h$-cofibration than the usage in \cite{EKMM} where it means `Hurewicz cofibration.'
 The meaning here is for `homotopical cofibration' for reasons which will become clear.